-Our team took the time to do the research comparing many different models and ultimately we decided that the best soundbar under $100 is the VIZIO SB3820-C6.
-This was our Editor's Choice due to the high-quality build, multitude of connection options, Bluetooth streaming and stellar performance for the price.
+We did the research comparing dozens of models and determined the best soundbar under 100 dollars is the VIZIO SB3820-C6.
+This was our Editor's Choice due to the high build quality, multitude of connection options and stellar performance for the price.

-As for the runner-up within this budget, the lesser-known MEGACRA S9620 is a decent buy offering more integrated speakers than the VIZIO.
-However, the lack of support for DTS and Dolby Audio as well a lesser-known brand brings concerns for longterm reliability and potential issues with warranty claims.
+As for the runner-up under $100, the lesser-known MEGACRA S9620 is a decent buy.
+This soundbar offers more integrated speakers than the VIZIO above.
+However, it lacks DTS and Dolby Audio support.
+Being from a lesser-known brand it may fall short in long-term reliability and warranty claims.

-If you are looking for a soundbar that offers 2.1 channels versus the usual 2.0, the AmazonBasics 2.1 will be the only available option while staying within a 100 dollar budget.
-With the addition of an integrated subwoofer in the design, this soundbar allows you to achieve better bass than the competition but falls short when comparing build quality and its overall feature-set.
+If you need the best 2.1 channel soundbar under 100 dollars, the AmazonBasics 2.1 is the only available option.
+By integrating a dedicated subwoofer in the design, this soundbar allows you to achieve better bass reproduction.
+It falls short when comparing build quality and features.

-Lastly, our best cheap soundbar under 100 dollars is VIZIO's SB2920-C6 which is similar to our Editor's Choice in overall quality.
-The significant differences include a shorter length, lack of Dolby Audio support and a slightly lower overall loudness.
+Our best cheap soundbar is VIZIO's SB2920-C6 which is like our Editor's Choice in quality.
+The significant difference is a shorter length (resulting in lower loudness) and the lack of DTS/Dolby Audio support.

 A high-quality and solid performing 2.0 soundbar from a reputable brand.

 For the past five years, VIZIO has been one of the top manufacturer's for consumer soundbars and digital surround sound systems.
-Their SB3820-C6 packs just the right amount of features and high craftsmanship while remaining within this budget.
+Their SB3820-C6 packs just the right amount of features and high craftsmanship while remaining within a $100 budget.

-A off-brand model that packs solid specs without breaking the bank.
+A off-brand soundbar that packs solid specs without breaking the bank.

 Best 2.1 Channel Soundbar Under $100

-An Amazon-branded sidebar and the only soundbar model that utilizes 2.1 channel under $100.
+Amazon-branded side the only soundbar that offers 2.1 channel functionality under $100.